Permission to procrastinate:

 Then stand back and admire the selection!
 Wait…you’re still not sure?
 View the painted sample in the morning light, in the evening light, after dark with the lights on and then dim them.
 Does the color meet the goals of your space?
 Have you driven everyone crazy with your indecision?

 Leave the paint samples up for your designer to see.
 And then…the procrastination must come to an end.
 I will tell you the color to paint your walls, feel confident you considered all the possibilities and that it will be beautiful!!
-And then…be ready for at least one of your friends to hate it.
+And then…be ready for at least one of your friends or family members to question your decision.
 That’s what picking a color is all about 😊